biojameskim/Frontier-Defense-Game/README.md

 block zombies, or shoot bullets at them.
 The user may click plants to buy, view the quantity of coins (sun), and select a level of difficulty.

-This game was created in OCaml for a Final Project for CS 3110 - Functional Programming
+This game was created in OCaml for a Final Project for CS 3110 - Data Structures and Functional Programming

 Members: